tavikukko/Chrome-SP-Editor/README.md

     }
 });
 ```
+### Page editor
+* Edit the webpart properties using the the editor.
+* Make sute the page checked out to be able to save it back with changes.

 ### Chrome Workspaces
 * SP Editor works also when using Chrome workspaces, it saves the file to the disk and also the SharePoint.